Display Patient Information Leaflets

 Reducing complications with a prolonged hospital stay

-PDF: Reducing complications with a prolonged hospital stay[pdf] 239KB
+PDF: Reducing complications with a prolonged hospital stay[pdf] 230KB

 Our pledge

 We will review all our inpatient’s length of stay daily.
 All patients that have been admitted for 7 days or longer will be visited by either the area matron or ward manager.
-During this visit we will discuss the following questions with you:
+During this visit we will explain to you what the ELSA project is and ensure that we are reducing the risk of complications associated with an extended hospital admission.
+We will discuss if there are any concerns regarding your admission and ensure you understand why you are in hospital.

 The evidence